Spicy dilis: The only mouth-watering Filipino dried anchovies snack

 - 2 cups cooking oil

-- Heat a cooking pot and pour-in cooking oil.
+- Heat a pot and pour in cooking oil.

-- Turn-off heat and remove the fried anchovies from the cooking pot.
+- Turn off the heat and remove the fried anchovies from the cooking pot.
 Set aside.

 - Add brown sugar and mix until all the anchovies are coated.